-In other words: local SAS busses are capable of realtime IO transfers over very short distances (enclosure-to-enclosure), while an expensive IP storage network with NOF $\gg 1$ isn't realtime (due to congestion control and/or packet loss, see section Kirchhoff's Law: Suitability of Storage Networks).
+In other words: local SAS busses are capable of realtime IO transfers over very short distances (enclosure-to-enclosure), while an expensive IP storage network isn't realtime (due to packet loss).
 SAS busses are constructed for dealing with requirements arising from RAID, and have been optimized for years / decades.